Over the next couple of weeks,

 Hydrogen fuel cell vehicles and electric battery-powered vehicles both seem to be greener options compared to gas-powered cars.
 So, what exactly sets the two apart?

-According to You Matter, both types of vehicles rely on electricity to run.
+You Matter, both types of vehicles rely on electricity to run.
 Battery-electric cars store electricity in their battery packs.

 Fuel-cell cars have a hydrogen tank that feeds a fuel cell with hydrogen gas that’ll mix with oxygen.
 This mix creates a chemical reaction to produce electricity with water and heat as a byproduct.